PowerShell/PSResourceGet/help/Update-ModuleManifest.md

 ### -RootModule

 Specifies the primary or root file of the module.
-Enter the file name of a script (`.ps1`), a script module (`.psm1`), a module manifest (`.psd1`), an assembly (`.dll`), or a cmdlet definition XML file (`.cdxml`).
+Enter the filename of a script (`.ps1`), a script module (`.psm1`), a module manifest (`.psd1`), an assembly (`.dll`), or a cmdlet definition XML file (`.cdxml`).
 When the module is imported, the members exported from the root module are imported into the caller's session state.